nipy/nitime/doc/devel/development_workflow.rst

    .. image:: pull_button.png

-   Enter a message; we suggest you select only ``Nitime`` as the recipient.
-The message will go to the `Nitime mailing list`_.
+   Enter a message; we suggest you select only ``nitime`` as the recipient.
+The message will go to the `nitime mailing list`_.
 Please feel free to add others from the list as you like.

 Merging from trunk
 ==================

-This updates your code from the upstream `Nitime github`_  repo.
+This updates your code from the upstream `nitime github`_  repo.

 Overview
 --------